Infusing Rehabilitation with Critical Research and Scholarship: A Call to Action

 Therefore, we call for all rehabilitation journals to welcome critical submissions by adding critical scholars to their editorial boards, associate editors and reviewers.
 We also call on critical researchers to submit their articles to rehabilitation journals and contribute to reviewing papers when called on.
 In making this call, we envision an enriched knowledge base for rehabilitation that will ultimately benefit those who seek rehabilitation services.

-- Albert M, Laberge S. Confined to a tokenistic status: Social scientists in leadership roles in a national health research funding agency.
+- Albert M, Laberge S. Confined to a tokenistic status: social scientists in leadership roles in a national health research funding agency.
 Soc Sci Med.
-2017;185:137-46.
+2017;185:137-146.

-- Setchell J, Gard M, Jones L, Watson B. Addressing weight stigma in physiotherapy: Development of a theory driven approach to (re)thinking weight related interactions.
-Physiotherapy Theory & Practice.
+- Setchell J, Gard M, Jones L, Watson B. Addressing weight stigma in physiotherapy: development of a theory driven approach to (re)thinking weight related interactions.
+Physiother Theory Pract.
 2017;33(8):597-610.

 - Gibson BE.
-A post-critical physiotherapy ethics: A commitment to openness.
-In: Gibson BE, Nicholls D, Setchell J, Synne-Groven K, editors.
-Manipulating practices: A critical physiotherapy reader.
-Oslo, Norway: Cappelen Damm; 2018. p.
-35-54.
+A post-critical physiotherapy ethics: a commitment to openness.
+In: Gibson BE, Nicholls D, Setchell J, Synne-Groven K, eds.
+Manipulating Practices: A Critical Physiotherapy Reader.
+Oslo, Norway: Cappelen Damm; 2018: 35-54.

-- Nicholls D, Jachyra P, Gibson BE, Fusco C, Setchell J. Keeping fit: Marginal ideas in contemporary therapeutic exercise.
-Qualitative Research in Sport, Exercise and Health.
+- Nicholls D, Jachyra P, Gibson BE, Fusco C, Setchell J. Keeping fit: marginal ideas in contemporary therapeutic exercise.
+Qualita Res Sport Exerc Health.
 2018:1-12.